phel-lang/phel-lang/doc/content/documentation/configuration.md

 This configuration entry defines a list of folders where the test files of a project can be found.

+### `export`

+To be able to use the export command you have to define these two options:

+- "target-directory": the root directory where the PHP wrappers will be store.
+- "namespace-prefix" : the namespace prefix for all the PHP wrappers.

 ## Phel Composer Plugin